teltek/PumukitLmsBundle/README.md

 $ php app/console openedx:init:pubchannel
 ```

-### Step 6: Add the PUCHOPENEDX tag code to the desire encoder profiles
+### Step 6: Add the PUCHLMS tag code to the desire encoder profiles

 Edit your `app/config/encoder.yml` profile to add the PUCHOPENEDX tag code to the desire encoder profiles,
 so in case a multimedia object has this Tag, the Tracks with those profiles will be genereated.